junqing-zhang/junqing-zhang.github.io/_pages/about.md

 Email: junqing.zhang at liverpool.ac.uk
 Tel: 0151 79 57790
 Department of Electrical Engineering and Electronics
-School of Electrical Engineering, Electronics and Computer Science
 University of Liverpool
 Brownlow Hill
 Liverpool L69 3GJ